 Highlights:

 “To the ancients, bears symbolized resurrection.
 The creature goes to sleep for a long time, its heartbeat decreases to almost nothing.
 The male often impregnates the female right before hibernation, but miraculously, the egg and sperm do not unite right away.
 They float separately in her uterine broth until much later.
 Near the end of hibernation, the egg and sperm unite and cell division begins, so that the cubs will be born in the spring when the mother is awakening, just in time to care for and teach her new offspring.
-Not only by reason of awakening from hibernation as though from death, but much more so because she-bear awakens with new young, this creature is a profound metaphor for our lives, for return and increase coming from something that seemed deadened.” - pg.
+Not only by reason of awakening from hibernation as though from death, but much more so because she-bear awakens with new young, this creature is a profound metaphor for our lives, for return and increase coming from something that seemed deadened.” - Women Who Run with the Wolves, pg.
 387

 ”The spiritual lands of Wild Woman have, throughout history, been plundered or burnt, dens bulldozed, and natural cycles forced into unnatural rhythms to please others.” - pg.
 1 ^quote2